CowboyLogic/JiraPS/docs/en-US/commands/Set-JiraIssue.md

 ## DESCRIPTION

 This function modifies an existing issue in JIRA.
+It supports both JIRA API v2 and v3 for assignee field identification.
 This can include changing the issue's summary or description, or assigning the issue.

 ## EXAMPLES